kabirvirji/singlespotify/README.md

 ## Usage
 `$ singlespotify --artist [-a] "artist_name"`

-The program will then prompt you for your Spotify username and bearer token. <br><br>
+The program will then prompt you for your Spotify username and bearer token. <br>

 You can get the bearer token here: https://developer.spotify.com/web-api/console/post-playlists/ <br>
 Click **GET OAUTH TOKEN** and make sure to check *playlist-modify-public*